We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Here are five food groups that can help manage the condition, and six that might make symptoms worse.

 Whenever you have your period, you get a chance to say hello to your endometrium, otherwise known as the uterine lining.
 Most of the time (excluding when Aunt Flow makes her visit), this lining stays right where it belongs — in the uterus.

-For someone with endometriosis, however, the endometrium grows outside of the womb.
-This causes irritation, adhesion, and scar tissue wherever the errant endometrium grows.
+For someone with endometriosis, however, tissue similar to the endometrium grows outside of the womb.
+This causes irritation, adhesion, and scar tissue wherever the endometrium-like tissue grows.

 Long story short, it’s incredibly painful and in some cases can lead to infertility.

 Yes and no. While we wish an extra helping of salmon at dinnertime was all it took to eliminate endometriosis symptoms, a treatment plan from your doctor is always the best course of action.

-Your doctor can help you determine how to manage your symptoms, or even if it might be beneficial to consider laparoscopic surgery, which is a procedure for removing endometrial tissue.
+Your doctor can help you determine how to manage your symptoms, or even if it might be beneficial to consider laparoscopic surgery, which is a procedure for removing endometrium-like tissue.

 That being said, there is evidence that certain foods can impact the severity of your symptoms.